Stdmeow/simple-calculator/README.md

     ```

 3.  **Build for production**:
     To create a production-ready version of the project (optimized and minimized), run the build command.
-The final files will be placed in the `dist` folder.
+The final files will be placed in the `docs` folder.

     ```bash
     npm run build